Guest Post: I am what I Choose to Become

 Carl Jung recognised that the only way for an addict to break through their condition was to have a spiritual awakening.
 It’s easy to picture this as a dramatic epiphany with Angelic hosts bringing a message of salvation, but for most of us it is much more ordinary and mundane and boils down to one word – practice.

 In my experience the most important practice in overcoming any destructive habit is mindfulness.
 Addiction is an extreme case of the modern condition – when the going gets tough we reach for something external to numb/distract/avoid the pain.
-Over time our neural pathways are wired for this reward system, and even the anticipation of the external reward releases hormones into the system that start to bring relief.
+Delta 8 Products to Relieve Pain, to Relax or Just Get to Sleep Over time, our neural pathways are wired for this reward system, and even the anticipation of the external reward releases hormones into the system that start to bring relief.
 You may recognise this reward system in yourself when you’re having a stressful day and anticipate enjoying your favourite snack, a glass of wine, a night out or a holiday.
 And while you may not consider yourself an addict, you may have persistent unhealthy habits that you’d like to kick.